rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 “I’d imagine there aren’t many people your age that would be interested in what I do!”, he frankly admits with a smile.
 A former lecturer at institutions like Lasalle College of the Arts, Kelvin is most likely known to the younger generations in his role as a teacher.
 Performing with his band, The Oddfellows at the Esplanade, a few of his students sat in the audience, many of them greeting him as a mentor.

-But his teaching gigs have always been fuel for his own prolific creative endeavors.
+But his teaching gigs have always been fuel for his own prolific creative endeavours.
 Sparked with endless creativity since the 1990s, Kelvin's work has sprawled vast dimensions – beyond a musical output has numbered over 150 releases, his forays have also delved into photographic and literary efforts: writing two novels, poems, and various plays.

 A large part of his musical story is impossible to tell without his chapter with indie rock trail-blazers, The Oddfellows.
 Brought into the fray through a fateful meeting with frontman Patrick Chng at a film festival, Kelvin joined as guitarist in 1991, becoming a key member as the band rose to prominence, from outcasts to celebrated pioneers.
 The role he played in the band, however, was also an unconventional one.
 Unlike much of the indie rock background his fellow band members shared, his influences came from a lineage of singer-songwriters, brought up on the likes of Jackson Browne and Neil Young.